 Betta fish are social creatures and enjoy interacting with their surroundings, so a sudden lack of interest in anything other than hiding away can indicate something wrong.

 I wrote an interesting article: Do Betta Fish Get Lonely Or Bored, which you may find of interest.

 Color fading is not a betta fish behavior, it is instead a process that can happen quickly or slowly.
 As betta fish age, their color will naturally start to fade.
 This is a gradual process, however, if you notice that your betta’s color is fading very quickly or your betta has white patches on their body, this can be a sign of illness or old age.

 Fading color can also be a sign of stress, so if you have recently moved your betta to a new tank, introduced new tank mates, or changed their diet, this could be the cause.

 If you are concerned about your betta’s color fading, it is always best to consult with a professional as there could be an underlying health condition that needs to be treated.

-Is your betta is old it will often develop a hunched back and this is one way to tell if your betta is likely coming close to the end of its life.
-A hunched back is not a sign of dying, but instead an indicator of old age and it will develop slowly.
+Is your betta is old, it will often develop a hunched back, and this is one way to tell if your betta is likely coming close to the end of its life.
+A hunched back is not a sign of them dying, it’s an indicator of old age, and it develops slowly, and over time.

 A bettas reactions can be tested using noise (by tapping on the betta tank glass), or you could see how quickly it responds at feeding time, especially if you don’t feed your betta for a day or two.
 A healthy betta will usually react quickly when food is put in the tank.